 I would like to see the children of all generations have the opportunity to leave television and video games behind, to get out and explore the natural wonders that surround us.
 Unfortunately, it is difficult for kids or families to get out when the surrounding countryside is developed into ranchettes or locked away behind No Trespassing signs.
 Existing public lands are too far away for easy access after school, and winter snows reduce access even more for non-skiers.
 What we especially need is access to wild places in the heart of the valleys where people can recreate and enjoy the Montana outdoors at any time of the year.

 The Jefferson River is a great corridor of wildness and the logical choice for an accessible recreational park.
 The Jefferson River Canoe Trail is our vision to create a better tomorrow for this special part of the world, to insure that the future will be a fun place to live for our children and our children's children.

 It is our goal to purchase open space and recreational easements along this great river, piece by piece as they become available from willing sellers.
 It is our vision that there will one day be a great network of interconnected recreational areas and natural areas all along the Jefferson River.

-While we have great dreams for the Jefferson River Canoe Trail, we are a fledgling organization, just getting started.
-If you have the inspiration, time or money to contribute to this Vision, then let's work together!
+While we have great dreams for the Jefferson River Canoe Trail, we are a small, nonprofit organization with limited resources.
+If you have the inspiration, time, or money to contribute to this vision, then let's work together!
 We can be reached at: